 - Administrator:

 - Administrator

 - Administrator II

 - Approver:

 - Approver

+- Approver CEA

 - Approver CEQ

+- Approver NSC

+- Approver OAS

 - Approver OMB

-- Approver OND

-- Approver OST
+- Approver OND Approver OST

 - Approver OVP

 - Approver RVP

 - Approver SPE

 - Approver UST

+- Approver WHO

 - Processor

 - Viewer:

 - Viewer

+- APB Viewer

 - ARC Viewer

 - Customer Viewer

+- Customer Report Viewer

+- Viewer CEA

+- Viewer CEO

-- Viewer SPE
+- Viewer NSC

-- Viewer CEQ
+- Viewer OAS

 - Viewer OMB

 - Viewer OND

 - Viewer OST

 - Viewer OVP

-- Viewer RVP
+- Viewer RVPViewer SPE

 - Viewer UST

+- Viewei USI

+- Viewer WHO

-Access is in accordance with the concept of least privilege required.
+Access is restricted in accordance with the concept of least privilege required.

 Users must establish their own unique IPP password.
-A user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security that follow the configuration requirements established by Fiscal Service Treasury Web Applications Infrastructure (TWAI).
+A user's password must meet unique password configuration, password complexity and password expiration criteria to help ensure strong password security that follow the configuration requirements established by Fiscal Service IBM Security Identity Manager (ISIM).

 Access to OneStream is restricted to users with a valid logon ID and password.
 Prospective OneStream users must complete, sign, and submit an approved Administrative Resource Center System Access Form for End User Application to request access to OneStream.
 The end user's signature indicates that they are familiar with the Privacy Act information and security requirements and will comply with computer security requirements established by Fiscal Service and ARC.
 The form defines the user's access specifications, which will allow the user to perform his/her duties in OneStream.
-Changes to existing user profiles require an e-mail to be sent to the Oracle Support Team mailbox by an authorized individual at the Customer Agency, requesting the change, and defining what access should be added/deleted/changed.
-In order to remove a user's access, Customer Agencies submit a request for account termination.
+Changes to existing user profiles require an e-mail to be sent to the Oracle Support Team mailbox by an authorized individual at the customer agency, requesting the change, and defining what access should be added/deleted/changed.
+In order to remove a user's access, customer agencies submit a request for account termination.
 At that time, the OneStream user access is end-dated in the system to remove their access.
+Annually, ARC generates a report listing system users for each customer agency for review as part of the annual recertification process.
+The Oracle Support Team updates the permissions for users based on the responses received from the customer agencies.

 OneStream access is restricted using a series of cube views, roles, and workflows.
-User access is restricted based off the cube and roles assigned.
+User access is restricted based off the cube (cubes limit users' access to a specific customer's data) and roles assigned.